-We envision a vibrant campus that is proactively engaged to our local community and greater society.
+We envision a vibrant campus that is proactively engaged in our local community and greater society.

-We expand opportunities for curricular and co-curricular learning that strives to transform scholarship and knowledge into wisdom and active service.
+We expand opportunities for curricular and co-curricular learning that strive to transform scholarship and knowledge into wisdom and active service.

 Service Learning Initiative Committee is committed to:

 - Meeting the social needs and the common good of the local, national, and global community through volunteerism and classroom learning.

 - Creating vibrant, committed, compassionate, and collaborative engagement with our world (locally, nationally and globally).